publicdocs/uscode/assets/md/titles/usc02/us/usc/t2/ch20/schII/m__us_usc_t2_s922.md

     (f) __Preservation of other rights__

-        The rights created by this section are in addition to the rights of any person under law, subject to subsection (e) of this section.
+        The rights created by this section are in addition to the rights of any person under law, subject to subsection (e).

     (g) __Economic data and assumptions__